 First, find the appropriate location for the plants.
-Remember that the shrubs get to 5 feet tall and some 3 to 4 feet wide, so you’ll want to find a spacious site.
+Remember that the shrubs get to 5 feet (1.5 m.) tall and some 3 to 4 feet (1 m.) wide, so you’ll want to find a spacious site.
 Red Boronia plants do not appreciate the wind.
 They can live a long time if you plant them in a wind-protected location.
 They also grow best in an area with dappled sunshine, part sun and part shade.

 Plant these shrubs in well-drained soil for best results and keep the soil moist.
 Boronia is frost-tolerant, but it doesn’t like its roots to dry out too much.
 Protect the roots of the plant with heavy mulch.
 Some even suggest spreading rocks over the soil.
-But you’ll also have to irrigate regularly during dry periods.
+You’ll also have to irrigate regularly during dry periods.
 Keeping those roots moist is important.